soga2001/BasedBook/README.md

 ---

 ## Steps
 1. After everything has been installed from **Requirements**, clone this git repository.
+2. Create a database called **test_database** and 3 collections called **users**, **post**, and **likes**.
+Open any terminal and

+        mongosh (opens mongo shell)
+        show dbs (prints all the databases on the server) use test_database (either creates a dbs called test_database or if its already created, switches to that database) show collections (prints all the collection in test_database) db.createCollection(users) (creates collection to hold users)
+        db.createCollection(post) (creates collection to hold posts)
+        db.createCollection(likes) (creates collection to hold likes)
-2. Now open the terminal into the Social_Media folder and
+3. Now open the terminal into the Social_Media folder and

         cd back_end (move to the back_end folder) pip install virtualenv (install virtualenv for virtual enviornment) virtualenv venv (Create a virtual environment)
         source venv/Scripts/activate (on windows) **or** source venv/bin/activate (on mac) (Activate the virtual enviornment) pip install -r requirements.txt (install all the requirements to run the backend part of this project)
-3. To run the backend, do
+4. To run the backend, do

         export FLASK_DEBUG=1
         export FLASK_ENV=development
         export FLASK_APP=app.py
         flask run
     This should run the backend
-4. Now to move onto the front end
+5. Now to move onto the front end

         cd .. (move one folder back)
         cd front_end (move to the front end folder)